French prosecutor investigating Fiat Chrysler over alleged emissions cheating: source

-A French prosecutor has opened an investigation into Fiat Chrysler over allegations that the carmaker cheated in diesel emission tests, a judicial source said on Tuesday.
+French prosecutors have opened a formal investigation into Fiat Chrysler over allegations that the carmaker cheated in diesel emission tests, a judicial source said on Tuesday.

 “I can confirm that a judicial investigation has been opened into aggravated cheating,” the source said.